Notah Begay III

-Notah Ryan Begay III (born September 14, 1972) is a Native American professional golfer.
-He is one of the only Native American golfers to have played in the PGA Tour.
+Notah Ryan Begay III (born September 14, 1972) is an American professional golfer.
+He is one of the few Native American golfers to have played in the PGA Tour.
 Since 2013, Begay has served as an analyst with the Golf Channel and NBC Sports.

-Amateur career
+Early life and amateur career

-Begay was born and raised in Albuquerque, New Mexico, and graduated from a private high school, Albuquerque Academy.
-He attended Stanford University, where he was a three-time All-American and a teammate of Tiger Woods.
-He was a member of Stanford's 1994 NCAA Division I Men's Golf Championship team.
-After graduation, Begay turned professional in 1995.
+Begay was born and raised in Albuquerque, New Mexico.
+Begay is a Native American of the Navajo, San Felipe, and Isleta people.
+His first name in the Navajo language means "almost there."
+His grandfather, Notah Begay, was a code talker.
+In 1990, he graduated from a private high school, Albuquerque Academy.

+Begay attended Stanford University, where he was a three-time All-American, a teammate of Tiger Woods, and played on the 1994 NCAA Division I Men's Golf Championship team.
+He was a member of the Sigma Chi Fraternity (Alpha Omega chapter) and earned a Bachelor of Science degree in Economics in 1995.

 Professional career

 Nike Tour

+In 1995, Begay turned professional.
 In 1998, Begay shot a 59 in the second round of the Nike Tour Dominion Open, to join the few golfers to ever shoot a 59 in a professional tournament.
 He placed 10th on the Nike Tour money list that year, earning a place on the PGA Tour for 1999.